MARINE CORPS AIR STATION IWAKUNI, Japan --

 Marine Aviation Logistics Squadron 12 recognized Machiko Hamamoto, affectionately known as “Mama-san”, as an Honorary Marine for her many years of dutiful service in a ceremony at the Strike Fighter Squadron 94 hangar here Tuesday.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The title of Honorary Marine is an award bestowed on civilians who have made extraordinary contributions to the Marine Corps.
+The title of Honorary Marine is an award bestowed on civilians who have made extraordinary contributions to the Marine Corps.

 The award is approved solely by the Commandant of the Marine Corps.

 “She’s a big proponent for advocating all the good things the U.S. military does,” said Lt.
 Col. Charles A. Redden, MALS-12 commanding officer.